davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 					1. Reload the Systemd configuration by running `systemctl daemon-reload` (may require sudo).

-		1. mysqld consumed all available system memory i.e., roughly, the size in memory of "buffers shared by all threads + per-thread buffers * max_connections" exceeded the free memory of the system.
+		1. The MySQL Server consumed all available system memory i.e., roughly, the size in memory of "buffers shared by all threads + per-thread buffers * max_connections" exceeded the free memory of the system.
 1. "Different Errors on Master and Slave" | 180 minutes
 	1. Identify
 		1. What happened on the master: The query was killed.
 The statement was put into the binlog, along with error 1317.